John P. Hussman, Ph.D.

 Across history, and even in recent cycles, market valuations have remained extremely informative about long-term market returns on a 10-12 year horizon, as well as potential market losses over the completion of a given market cycle.

 At the same time, however, market returns over shorter segments of the market cycle are driven by the psychology of investors – specifically, their inclination toward speculation or risk-aversion.
-For our part, the best measure we’ve identified to gauge that psychology is the “uniformity” of market internals, which we infer from the collective behavior of thousands of individual stocks, industries, sectors, and security types, including debt securities of varying creditworthiness.
+For our part, the best measure we’ve identified to gauge that psychology is the “uniformity” of market internals.
+We draw that signal from the collective behavior of thousands of individual stocks, industries, sectors, and security types, including debt securities of varying creditworthiness.
 The central idea behind our measure of market internals, which I first introduced in 1998, is that when investors are inclined to speculate, they tend to be indiscriminate about it.

 The chart below shows the cumulative total return of the S&P 500 in periods where our measures of market internals have been favorable, accruing Treasury bill interest otherwise.
 The chart is historical, does not represent any investment portfolio, does not reflect valuations or other features of our investment approach, and is not an assurance of future outcomes.